• Skip to main content

 To freeze: Either wrap the brownie slab as a whole or wrap individual brownie cookie bars in parchment paper.
 Place in a freezer-safe container and freeze for up to 2 months.
 Thaw in the refrigerator and warm in the microwave if required.

-If you tried this Chocolate Chip Brownie Cookie Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Chocolate Chip Brownie Cookie Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe